-The programme is an interdisciplinary collaboration between KTH and GIH (The Swedish School of Sport and Health Sciences), Sweden's two leading actors in their respective fields of science.
-Sports Technology will provide a deep knowledge in the sport and technology field.
-The aim is to communicating skills for understanding and developing new technologies, both in measuring sports performance and in health care.
+The master's programme in Sports Technology is an interdisciplinary collaboration between KTH and the Swedish School of Sport and Health Sciences (GIH), Sweden's two leading actors in their respective fields of science.
+The programme provides a unique understanding of the areas of sports science and engineering.
+Graduates gain the skills to develop new technologies for measuring sports performance and advanced healthcare.

 Sports Technology at KTH

-The two-year master's programme in sports technology provides an interdisciplinary background in sport science and engineering.
-This provides the best conditions for asking the right questions and finding the most exciting answers regarding measurement, simulation, and analysis of sport performance, health and medical care.
+The two-year master's programme in Sports Technology provides interdisciplinary expertise in sports science and engineering.
+Throughout your studies, you will acquire the knowledge to ask the right questions and tools to finding the most exciting answers regarding measurement, simulation, and analysis of sports performance, health and medical care.

 Sports Technology involves choosing from an extensive selection of available courses followed by a degree project.
-Through project work, opportunities are offered to develop knowledge in formulating objectives and questions, seeking scientific literature and training presenting work both orally and in writing.
-These project works are often done in close collaboration with research and companies within the field.
+Through project work, you will develop the ability to formulate objectives and questions, seek scientific literature and present your work verbally and in writing.
+The projects are often done in close collaboration with research and companies within the field.

-The labour market and society's needs of engineers with knowledge about how to measure, simulate and analyse human movements and achievements are enormous.
-Such knowledge gives the prerequisites for creating a sustainable society, where everyone can live a healthy and valuable life regardless of age and with different physical and mental conditions.
-Engineers with these skills will be required in several social sectors in sports, health care, rehabilitation and in several different types of technology companies.
+The labour market and society need engineers who can measure, simulate and analyse human movements.
+Such knowledge gives the prerequisites for creating a sustainable society where everyone can live a healthy and valuable life regardless of age and with different physical and mental conditions.
+Engineers with these skills are needed in several social sectors in sports, health care, rehabilitation and in several different types of technology companies.

-The examples of technology companies that have a clear sports profile are extended and are becoming even longer.
+The number of technology companies with clear sports profiles is expanding significantly.
 Some of the most famous companies are Suunto, Precor, Sports Tracker, Garmin, Silva, Adidas and Nike.
-Wearables in the form of training clocks, activity meters, cameras, etc. are a clear product range in which engineers from our master's programme will be able to provide essential and necessary knowledge.
+Wearables in the form of training clocks, activity meters, cameras, and so on, are a clear product range in which engineers from our master's programme provide the necessary knowledge.

 In Sweden, there is a growing array of companies that operate in this area.
-For example, Race Fox makes sports analytics apps for skiers and runners, Qinematic who develops video analysis of human motor skills, and Challenge, which uses performance measurements to create challenges to inspire and motivate a healthier everyday life.
+For example, Racefox makes sports analytics apps for skiers and runners, Qinematic develops video analysis of human motor skills, and Challengize uses performance measurements to create challenges to inspire and motivate a healthier everyday life.

-The knowledge students get through this programme will also be attractive in many other contexts.
-Other natural roads after a degree may include work assignments in ergonomics, design of disability aid, public health, healthcare, computer games industry, VR/AR, vehicle safety, etc.
+The skillset of graduates from the programme is also attractive in many other contexts.
+Alternative career paths after graduation include work assignments in ergonomics, design of disability aid, public health, healthcare, computer games industry, VR/AR and vehicle safety.